Princess & Ambassador buyers guide

 DIY replacement of the roof vinyl is possible (I’ve done it myself) but a professional replacement will cost around £200 and for best results the windscreen will have to come out.
 And if that cracks you may have difficulty finding a replacement; add to that removing the plastic trim around the screen on HLS models - which usually breaks upon removal - and the whole process can be a daunting task.
 Earlier pre-1978 Princess HLS models used stainless steel screen trim and can be reused if removed carefully.
 The rear screen needn’t be disturbed.

-Whilst on the outside have a look at the wheels, if alloy wheels are fitted check for corrosion and flaking paint and make sure all four black plastic wheel centres are present as these are almost impossible to get hold of now.
+If alloy wheels are fitted check for corrosion and flaking paint and make sure all four black plastic wheel centres are present as these are almost impossible to get hold of now.
 Tyres should be 185/70/14 on all models, even alloy wheeled cars.

 Princess interiors are hard wearing especially in HLS trim, but look for a sagging driver’s seat and check that the seat adjustment mechanism operates properly.
 On HL models the top of the rear seat backrest can fade and disintegrate; especially vulnerable are lighter colours and later facelifted Princess cars and Ambassadors seem to suffer particularly.